William Contreras Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.98 team ERA that ranks eighth across all league pitching staffs.
+- The Yankees have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.

-- His last appearance was on Saturday against the Houston Astros, when the right-hander tossed four innings, surrendering four earned runs while allowing six hits.
+- The righty last pitched on Sunday against the Houston Astros, when he went five innings, allowing one earned run while giving up five hits.

-- In 18 games this season, the 29-year-old has put up a 6.75 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .303 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.